SyFlores/pandas-challenge/HeroesOfPymoli/Sources, Collaboration, and Thoughts.md

   - WiBA
     - Return a 3x2 table with the 3 Gender values against Total Count and Percentage of Players
   - Pc
+    - Use .drop_duplicates() to only get unique SN and Gender pairings for an accurate count
-    - Use either .value_counts and then append the percentage after OR .groupby and perform .count and calculate the percentage using a sum and division
+    - Use .value_counts and then append the percentage after
+      - We can get the percentage by proving 'SN' as an argument in .value_counts
 - Purchasing Analysis (Gender)
   - WiBA
     - Return a Gender breakdown giving Purchase Count, Average Purchase Price, and Total Purchase Value, and Average Total Purchase PER PERSON